hayaldeniz/Bird-Movement/README.md

 # Bird-Movement
 This repository provides tools to explore, analyze and visualize GPS tracking data of birds.

-The dataset used is from [https://www.kaggle.com/datasets/saikrishna20/bird-tracking] .
+The used dataset is the Kaggle bird-tracking dataset: https://www.kaggle.com/datasets/saikrishna20/bird-tracking .

 It includes a temporal analysis and spatial visualization via a Python class BirdTrackerVisualizer to